IEvangelist/davidpine.net/content/blog/angular-color-game.md

 }
 ```

 This will effectively set the material theme to the "pink bluegrey" variation, which is personally my favorite.
-For more details on material - check out their <a href='https://material.io/develop/web/docs/getting-started/' target='_blank'>site here</a>.
+For more details on material - check out their {{< url-link "site here" "https://material.io/develop/web/docs/getting-started/" >}}.
 Let's set the background color using the newly added theme classes.
 Copy this HTML in the the `index.html`.

 ```html
 <!doctype html>